Toddlers nap until 3 to 4 years old, on average. Learn all you need to know about your toddler’s nap based on my 15+ years as a sleep consultant.

 Assuming your toddler should be napping longer and isn’t, there are a few reasons your toddler may not be napping long enough:

-- Sleep Associations – If you are still helping your toddler fall asleep at the beginning of the nap, he or she may not be able to go back to sleep without your help.
-But, now that he’s older, once he’s up, he’s up!
-Teaching him how to fall asleep on his own at nap time could help lengthen the naps.
+- Sleep Associations – If you are still helping your toddler fall asleep at the beginning of the nap, they may not be able to go back to sleep without your help.
+But, now that they are older, once they’re up, they’re up!
+Teaching them how to fall asleep on their own at nap time could help lengthen the naps.

 - Schedule – Naps sometimes shorten due to the wrong schedule.
-Your child may be under- or over-tired or he/she may be sleeping “too much” at night, depending on how much sleep he or she may need in total.
+Your child may be under- or over-tired or they may be sleeping “too much” at night, depending on how much sleep they may need in total.

 - Pacifier – If you recently stopped using a pacifier, your toddler may be having trouble with the adjustment.
-If it’s been less than 2-3 weeks, you may just want to give her more time.
-If it’s been longer, you may need to do more sleep training, offer her a new lovey, or consider giving the pacifier back until she’s ready to drop the nap for good.
+If it’s been less than 2-3 weeks, you may just want to give them more time.
+If it’s been longer, though, you may need to do more sleep training, offer them a new lovey, or consider giving the pacifier back until they are ready to drop the nap for good.

 - Hunger – Have you made sure your toddler’s next meal isn’t landing in the middle of a nap?
 If so, beef up the snack or meal before the nap.